-When prince of Wales came to Patna, first medical college was named after him | Entertainment
+When Prince of Wales came to Patna, first medical college was named after him | Entertainment

 On the morning of December 22, 1921, he reached Patna via train and steamer from Nepal.
 According to archival records, Edward, after landing at the 'Commissioner's Ghat in Patna', drove in semi-state to a grand reception durbar that was hosted in his honour at the Bankipore Maidan -- now Gandhi Maidan.

-In the afternoon, he played polo and after dinner at Government House, attended an informal reception there, to which a few guests were invited from the young province of Bihar and Orissa, officially born in 1912 with capital at Patna after the historic Delhi Durbar of King George V in 1911.
+In the afternoon, he played polo and after dinner at the Government House (now Raj Bhawan), attended an informal reception there, to which a few guests were invited from the young province of Bihar and Orissa, officially born in 1912 with capital at Patna after the historic Delhi Durbar of King George V in 1911.
 Among the invited guests was Rai Bahadur Radha Krishna Jalan of the legendary Quila House in Patna City.
 He was a businessman and a noted personality of his time.

 Today is the exact day when 99 years ago, that historic durbar was held, but people have forgotten the history, he rued. ''The next day a garden party was given by the Behar Landholders Association to the Prince of Wales at the historic Hardinge Park during his two-day visit to Patna.
 The invitation card that was sent to my great grandfather has a rather royal look, with a photo of Prince Edward printed on top in an artistic frame, flanked by his royal crest and motto 'Ich Dien' (I serve),'' Aditya said.

-The prince, who later became King Edward VIII, wrapped up his Patna visit and moved to Calcutta on the night of December 22 where he also spent Christmas and inaugurated the iconic Victoria Memorial Hall, whose foundation stone was laid by his father in 1906 during his royal tour as the then prince of Wales.
-Four years after his visit, Bihar and Orissa's first medical college -- The Prince of Wales Medical College -- was established in 1925 in Bankipore, not very far from the Maidan where the durbar was held.
+The prince, who later became King Edward VIII, wrapped up his Patna visit and left for Calcutta on the night of December 23 where he also spent Christmas and inaugurated the iconic Victoria Memorial Hall, whose foundation stone was laid by his father in 1906 during his royal tour as the then Prince of Wales.
+Four years after Prince Edward's visit, Bihar and Orissa's first medical college -- The Prince of Wales Medical College -- was established in 1925 in Bankipore, not very far from the Maidan where the durbar was held.

 ALSO READ